elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 # Step 1) What are you trying to do?

 What are you trying to solve?
-How is your solution better than other possible solutions?
+How is your solution better than all other possible solutions?
 What message is your solution conveying?

 ## What to ask yourself